 Largest kernels of any variety and the leading white dent in the Cotton Belt.
 Color is creamy white.
 Cob is small and white.
-Ears are 7 to 8 inches long, 5 inches around and slender, with only 10 to 12 rows.
+Ears are 7 to 8 in. long, 5 in. around and slender, with only 10 to 12 rows.
 Kernels are very wide, thin and deep.
 Slightly rough, with grains dented on top.
-Stalks are 7-1/2 to 8 feet tall, and heavy and straight.
+Stalks are 7-1/2 to 8 ft. tall, and heavy and straight.
 Particularly well adapted to the Cotton Belt and Southern Corn Belt, where it is used extensively for roasting ears.
 Seed is untreated.
-Matures in 110 to 130 days and is classed as a late single-ear type.
-(Additional shipping charges will be added to orders of 50 pounds or more during checkout.)
+Matures in 110-130 days and is classed as a late single-ear type.